CosecSecCot/AngryBirb/README.md

 - Go into the directory where you cloned/downloaded the project by running `cd <directory>` in your terminal.

 - Execute `./gradlew run` in the terminal to run the project.

+## How To Test

+- Execute `./gradlew test` in the terminal to test the project.